marilynyi/100-days-of-code-python/README.md

 ## Days Completed: 18

 GitHub content for Days 6 and 7 under construction
 - The project and coding examples for Day 6 were done on the Reeborg's World site.
-To-do: Reproduce codes and house them in Jupyter Notebooks
+To-do: Reproduce codes and house them in Jupyter Notebooks.
 - The challenges for Day 7 were combined and evolved into one project file.
 To-do: Break down the challenges into individual files